txt/se16/lectures/60notations.md

 + Don't add gets/setters to class methods
 + If there is a relationship classX to classY, don't add relationship variables to X,Y. Instead connect them with a line and lable if with a line.

-Consider not writing classes:
++ Also, consider writing fewer classes:

-### Ultra-lightweight
+<iframe width="420" height="315" src="https://www.youtube.com/embed/o9pEzgHorH0" frameborder="0" allowfullscreen></iframe>